WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/utils/ErrorHandling.md

 - These should not be caught and the program should be allowed to crash

 ## User Errors
-- Use the Reporter object
+- Use the Reporter object; see [Reporter.ErrorUser](/app/src/main/java/ca/uwaterloo/watform/utils/Reporter.java)
 - There are a few places where UserErrors can be thrown: AST construction, AlloyModel, DashModel, and maybe more in the future
 - It is up to the higher level caller to decide how to interpret them